-I thought this was going to be a post about fishing.
+I thought this was going to be a post about fishing at Sharon Johnston Park in Madison County.
 Huntsville natives will have to forgive me, but I had never been to Sharon Johnston Park, what was supposedly my first spot scouting out places to fish.
 I expected a small park with a lake, what I discovered was 250 acres that required driving around to discover all the amenities!

 What to Expect